cjlaserna/vibecheckbot/README.md

 # Vibe Check Discord Bot
 A discord bot checking for vibes.
 This discord bot is currently under development.
 Forking and making suggestions is more than welcome.

+#List.txt is a list of cuss words for bot profanity moderation

 For the sake of privacy: discord tokens, client ids, and client secrets are removed from the code.
 If you are interested in forking the bot, you will have to replace these.